Python Specification for DLPack

 The array API will offer the following syntax for data interchange:

-1. A from_dlpack(x, ...) function, which accepts any (array) object with the two DLPack methods implemented (see below) and uses them to construct a new array containing the data from x.
+1. A from_dlpack() function, which accepts any (array) object with the two DLPack methods implemented (see below) and uses them to construct a new array containing the data from the input array.

 Semantics